 Field Trips and R.E.A.C.H. camp

 Here is a listing of Kentucky State Parks and the field trip opportunities they offer.
 In addition to this list, several state resort parks offer the Recreation, Environment and Cultural History education camps – called REACH.
 These overnight camps provide students a learning experience by participating in hands-on nature conservancy, history and outdoor recreation activities.
 Each of the resort parks have park interpreters who can serve as resource people to develop activities and events that meet your learning guidelines within the Program of Studies and core content, making this program perfect for field trips in Kentucky.
 These trained professionals have extensive knowledge of the natural, cultural and historical significance of their parks and region.
-For more information, contact Carey Ruff at 502-564-8110, or CLICK HERE.
+For more information, contact Seth Wheat at [email protected], or CLICK HERE.
 Most REACH programs occur during the school year and we require 20 or more participants.
-Homeschool groups are welcome to participate.
-CLICK HERE to download the Teacher's Planning Guide for R.E.A.C.H Education Camp!

 Barren River Lake State Resort Park